Ah, the good old bleeding edge. How often have I gazed into your red-rimmed chasm!

-For instance, what about the wig aficionado who loves all things by Revlon including wigs by Revlon.
+What about the wig aficionado who loves all things by Revlon including wigs by Revlon.
 These folks will buy every product with a Revlon name printed on its box such as the extensive Revlon cosmetic lines for eyes, lips, face and nails.
 Revlon also creates many beauty tools and brushes and a bunch of different hair colorings which really look great.
 (I can’t attest to that).
 Now Revlon has at least 5 (and still growing) Revlon fragrances.

 I don’t care whether you’re so filthy rich that you can fill up warehouses with anything that the tech industry cranks out.
 You’re no better than the other impulse buyers and marketing prey who understand exactly what they’ve been told to understand, if anything.
 “Just tell me what the next big thing is to buy, and I’ll buy it,” they say.
 “And I’ll help you market your gadget in many ways, including ridiculing anyone who’s behind the curve, or inside the box, or lacking in awesome.”